 Disclosure: I may earn money or products from companies mentioned in this post.
 I only recommend products and services I trust to serve you.
 Purchasing through an affiliate link comes at no extra cost to you.
 You can learn more here.

 I love cooking in cast iron.
 I also love bacon.
-Put them together and….. perfection!
+Put them together (cooking bacon in a cast iron skillet) and….. perfection!
 Using a cast iron skillet to cook bacon seems to make the bacon just right.
 It also serves to season the cast iron pan.
 Its a win-win situation.

 A lot of people seem to be a little intimidated by cast iron.
 They are afraid to cook in it, fear of food burning, sticking, or just not turning out right.
 I think they are also afraid that they will ruin their cast iron pans.
 Have no fear, my friend, you can do it!
 I mean, if I can do it, you can definitely do it!